Lifecycle of a Payment

 With each subsequent block, a recipient has a higher degree of confidence that the payment is actually complete and that the network has consensus about that block.
 However, like in most blockchains, payments are said to be confirmed after a certain number of blocks, also known as transaction finality.

 In the Bitcoin network, a transaction is confirmed after 6 blocks (60 mins) with an assumption that an attacker is unlikely to amass more than 10% of the hashrate.

-With slot duration of 3 mins and assuming 90% honest stake, the following table shows the finality in blocks, average time it takes to produce the corresponding number of blocks and the confidence that payment will be confirmed.
+With a slot duration of 3 mins and assuming 90% honest stake, the following table shows the finality in blocks, the average time it takes to produce the corresponding number of blocks, and the confidence that payment will be confirmed.

 |Finality (in blocks)||Average time for finality||Finality confidence (%)|